 - Stick to whole, unprocessed foods whenever possible.

 - Check out the modern food pyramid.
 Harvard has refined the USDA’s “healthy eating plate” but states that theirs is “based exclusively on the best available science and was not subjected to political or commercial pressures from food industry lobbyists.”

 - Exercise.
 Burning calories will never go out of style.
-Whether you’re involved in a sport or have a regular running regimen, focusing on your health will not only burn off those sugar calories but make you more resistant to disease overall.
+Whether you’re involved in a sport or have a regular running routine, focusing on your health will not only burn off those sugar calories, but make you more resistant to disease overall.
 So, strap on your running shoes and jump on the treadmill to get as far from those added sugars as you can.

 Whatever you do, keep in mind the list above and remember: Just because it tastes good doesn’t mean it’s good for you.